gabrielmcg/synergy-netlify/soln-overview/syn-solution-overview.md

 **Figure 1.** Solution overview

 [Figure 1](syn-solution-overview.md#overview-graphic) provides an overview of the steps used to deploy the solution.
-Deploying your hardware and HPE SimpliVity is specific to your environment and is not covered here.
+Deploying your hardware and HPE Synergy is specific to your environment and is not covered here.
 This document shows you how to:

 -   Prepare the VM templates
 -   Create the Ansible host